chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-06-05-from-nunjucks-to-vento-in-eleventy-migration-guide/index.md

 }
 ---

 I already wrote a little about [refactoring a blog of mine with Vento](/blog/taking-vento-js-for-a-spin-in-eleventy) recently ([check out Helen’s post](https://helenchong.dev/blog/posts/2025-05-21-vento-in-eleventy/), too!), but it was a rather simple codebase, making it relatively easy to work with.
 This website (or [chriskirknielsen.com](https://chriskirknielsen.com) if you’re reading this via the RSS feed!), while not a web-behemoth, has its fair share of complexity, so I wanted to see if a full refactor was feasible.
-Thus, over the past few weeks, I‘ve been working on a separate branch, converting Nunjucks to Vento, page by page, and template by template.
+Thus, over the past few weeks, I’ve been working on a separate branch, converting Nunjucks to Vento, page by page, and template by template.
 There were some pain points which I’ll cover, along some solutions to help you make the switch if you fancy it.
 I’m sure you can to apply most of this stuff to a Liquid codebase, by the way.
 I believe in you!

 {{ callout "Disclaimer" }}
 I am by no means a Vento expert, but I’m fairly competent with JavaScript, which can be handy.
 If you run into issues, I’d recommend posting in the [11ty Discord](https://www.11ty.dev/blog/discord/) (I know, I know… walled gardens and all that, but right now it’s the best we got) where I would be glad to help!